pauljsully/Mod9-Node.js/README.md

 ## Assets

-The following image demonstrates the web application's appearance:
+The following video deminstrated how to use the application (download the video):

 <iframe src="https://drive.google.com/file/d/1EgNWjoTF2DV-Skez-knbr3ENyAo3e8cB/preview" width="640" height="480"></iframe>